Locations:

 Clinical and safety implications

-While classic psychedelics such as LSD, dimethyltryptamine and synthetic psilocybin have demonstrated relatively stable hemodynamic profiles — even when combined acutely with MAOIs in historical studies — natural psilocybin mushrooms are chemically heterogeneous.
-In addition to psilocybin and psilocin, they contain multiple alkaloids, including baeocystin, norbaeocystin and PEA, whose pharmacologic properties are not well understood.
+While classic psychedelics such as lysergic acid diethylamide (LSD), dimethyltryptamine and synthetic (lab-made) psilocybin have demonstrated relatively stable blood pressures profiles when combined with MAOIs in historical trials, psilocybin mushrooms include more than just psilocybin.
+In addition to psilocybin and its metabolite psilocin, they contain multiple alkaloids, including baeocystin, norbaeocystin and PEA, whose pharmacologic properties are not well understood.

 “This case highlights the unpredictability of plant- and fungus-derived substances,” Dr. Barnett adds.
 “Even small compositional differences can have significant physiologic effects when combined with prescription drugs.
-In an uncontrolled environment, ‘natural’ does not mean ‘safe.’”
+'Natural’ does not always mean ‘safe.’”

 Guidance for clinicians